brybicki/kr2-solutions/README.md

-Solutions to "The C Programming Language" by Kernighan & Ritchie.
+Solutions to "*The C Programming Language*" by Kernighan & Ritchie.